IDinsight/ask-a-question/docs/components/huggingface-embeddings/deployment.md

 ### Dev setup

-If you are using the [Dev setup](../../develop/setup.md), you can start the container manually using:
+To [set up your development environment](../../develop/setup.md) with Hugging Face embeddings, you can start the container manually using:

 ```bash